Culture Amp launches global headquarters and Asia Pacific Engineering Hub in Melbourne, creating 200 new local technology jobs.

 With its skilled workforce, supportive government and world-renowned lifestyle, Melbourne is the perfect place to grow a globally-focused technology business.

-Culture AMP CEO1
+CEO, Culture AMP 1

 Image: Culture Amp co-founders Rod Hamilton, Doug English, Didier Elzinga and Jon Williams.
 Source: Supplied.